 - Water Activities

 - Autumn in Great Lake Taupo

 - Shop, Eat & Drink

 History of the Tongariro National Park

-Horonuku Te Heuheu Tukino IV, paramount chief of the Ngati Tuwharetoa was, like his forefathers, a man who led his people through times of conflict and change.
-During the mid to late 1800's there was considerable pressure on the central North Island from farmers, logging and rival tribal claims.
-Loss of this land would have meant loss of the sacred volcanoes and a loss of mana (prestige) for the Ngati Tuwharetoa.
+Horonuku Te Heuheu Tukino IV was the paramount chief of the Ngati Tuwharetoa people in the 1800s.
+During this time there was considerable pressure on the central North Island Maori from farmers, logging companies and rival tribal claims.
+Loss of this land would have meant loss of the sacred volcanoes and a loss of mana (prestige) for the Ngati Tuwharetoa people.

 Tongariro National Park was designated a National Park in 1987.
 National Parks represent glimpses of our environment as it once was, and also form cultural icons that connect people to the land.
 The varying landscape of Tongariro National Park features herb fields, forests, lakes, streams and desert-like areas, as well as dramatic terrain formed by volcanic activity.

 The landforms, volcanoes and ecosystems of Tongariro National Park are now recognised as having outstanding international significance and have been awarded World Heritage status for natural and cultural values.

 In 1993, Tongariro National Park became the first place in the world to be listed as a World Heritage Site for the spiritual and cultural values that the landscape holds for local Maori.